 A separate panel discussion moderated by Ronit Ghose, was led by Dr. Leda Glyptis, Megan Caywood and Michal Kissos, discussing how opportunities have seen three types of challenger banks appear.
-The first type is the standalone challenger bank, which are usually FinTech companies streamlining banking services to offer more convenient at a lower cost.
+The first type is the standalone challenger bank, which are usually FinTech companies streamlining banking services to offer more convenience at a lower cost.
 Incumbent-led challenger banks are the second type, which are launched within traditional banks through investment in technology.
 The third type are the BigTech created banks, originating from companies such as Google or Tencent, leveraging on their far-reaching network to quickly acquire users when they branch out into finance.

 It is also extremely encouraging to see an all-female panel, highlighting how amazing women in finance are spearheading this change in banking for the better!